-Fair market rent (FMR).
+- Fair Housing Act.
+Title VIII of the Civil Rights Act of 1968, as amended by the Fair Housing Amendments Act of 1988. - Fair market rent (FMR).
 The rent, including the cost of utilities (except telephone), as established by HUD for units of varying sizes (by number of bedrooms), that must be paid in the housing market area to rent privately owned, existing, decent, safe, and sanitary rental housing of modest (non-luxury) nature with suitable amenities.
-See periodic publications in the Federal Register in accordance with 24 CFR Part 888.

-Family.
-Includes but is not limited to the following, regardless of actual or perceived sexual orientation, gender identity, or marital status, and can be further defined in PHA policy.

-- A family with or without children (the temporary absence of a child from the home due to placement in foster care is not considered in determining family composition and family size)

-- An elderly family or a near-elderly family

-- A displaced family

-- The remaining member of a tenant family

-- A single person who is not an elderly or displaced person, or a person with disabilities, or the remaining member of a tenant family.

-Family self-sufficiency program (FSS program).
-The program established by a PHA in accordance with 24 CFR part 984 to promote self-sufficiency of assisted families, including the coordination of supportive services (42 U.S.C.
-1437u).

-Federal agency.
-A department of the executive branch of the federal government.

-Flat rent.
-Established by the PHA for each public housing unit; a rent based on the market rent charged for comparable units in the unassisted rental market, set at no less than 80 percent of the applicable Fair Market Rent (FMR), and adjusted by the amount of the utility allowance, if any

-Foster child care payment.
-A payment to eligible households by state, local, or private agencies appointed by the state to administer payments for the care of foster children.

-Full-time student.
+See periodic publications in the Federal Register in accordance with 24 CFR Part 888. - Family.
+Includes but is not limited to the following, regardless of actual or perceived sexual orientation, gender identity, or marital status, and can be further defined in PHA policy. - A family with or without children (the temporary absence of a child from the home due to placement in foster care is not considered in determining family composition and family size) - An elderly family or a near-elderly family - A displaced family - The remaining member of a tenant family - A single person who is not an elderly or displaced person, or a person with disabilities, or the remaining member of a tenant family. - Family self-sufficiency program (FSS program).
+The program established by a PHA within its jurisdiction to promote self-sufficiency among participating families, including the coordination of supportive services to these families (24 CFR 984.103). - Federal agency.
+A department of the executive branch of the federal government. - Flat rent.
+Rent that is based on the market rent charged for comparable units in the private unassisted rental market, set at no less than 80 percent of the current fair market rent (FMR), 80 percent of the small area fair market rent (SAFMR), or 80 percent of the unadjusted rent, with utility allowances applied as necessary.
+The unadjusted rent is the FMR estimated directly from source data that HUD uses to calculate FMRs in nonmetropolitan areas. - Foster child care payment.
+A payment to eligible households by state, local, or private agencies appointed by the state to administer payments for the care of foster children. - Full-time student.
 A person who is attending school or vocational training on a full-time basis (carrying a subject load that is considered full-time for day students under the standards and practices of the educational institution attended).
-(See 24 CFR 5.603)

-Gender identity.
-Actual or perceived gender-related characteristics.
+(See 24 CFR 5.603) - Gender identity.
+Actual or perceived gender-related characteristics. - Handicap.

-Handicap.
 Any condition or characteristic that renders a person an individual with handicaps.
-(See person with disabilities.)

-Head of household.
-The adult member of the family who is the head of the household for purposes of determining income eligibility and rent.

-Household.
-A household includes additional people other than the family who, with the PHA's permission, live in an assisted unit, such as live-in aides, foster children, and foster adults.

-Housing agency (HA).
+(See person with disabilities.) - Head of household.
+The adult member of the family who is the head of the household for purposes of determining income eligibility and rent. - Household.
+A household includes additional people other than the family who, with the PHA's permission, live in an assisted unit, such as live-in aides, foster children, and foster adults. - Housing agency (HA).
 See public housing agency.